-Sustainable fashion is a movement that basically wants to change the process of the fashion industry to make it less wasteful and to stop modern day slavery.
-This means looking at the supply chains, ensuring materials used is cruelty free and eco-friendly as well as ensuring that something like Rana Plaza never happens again.
+Sustainable fashion is a movement that wants to change the process of the fashion industry to make it less wasteful and to stop modern day slavery.
+This means looking at the supply chains, ensuring materials used is cruelty free and eco-friendly as well as ensuring that tragedies like Rana Plaza never happen again.

 Easy ways to avoid fast fashion are to buy second hand.
 There are so many choices of second hand shops now: Oxfam; British Heart Foundation; ebay; shpock, to name a few.

-If you’re looking for jewellery, there are loads of makers using recycled materials.
-One of Sansaars favourites is Readorn London.
+If you’re looking for jewellery, there are loads of jewellers using recycled materials.
+One of our favourites is Readorn London.

-Etsy and nuMonday also has lots of makers that use recycled materials.
+Etsy and nuMonday also have lots of makers that use recycled materials.